hashicorp/consul/test/load/README.md

 [Terraform](https://www.terraform.io/downloads.html) and [Packer](https://www.packer.io/downloads), AWS and [Datadog](https://docs.datadoghq.com/getting_started/) are required to use this.
 All of this, except the AWS resources that will be utilized, are free.

 This repo has the following folder structure:
-packer: This contains all the nessecary stuff to make the load test and the Consul AMI to be utilized in Terraform.
+packer: This contains all the necessary stuff to make the load test and the Consul AMI to be utilized in Terraform.
 terraform: This contains all the relevant Terraform files

 # Getting Started

-1) Download all nessecary tools listed (Terraform, Packer, Datadog) and set up an AWS account
+1) Download all necessary tools listed (Terraform, Packer, Datadog) and set up an AWS account
 2) Configure your AWS credentials using one of the [options supported by the AWS SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 Usually, the easiest option is to set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` environment variables.